fleurssauvages/Gaussian-Segmentation-Realsense/README.md

 ```

 You also need to install and download the **Segment Anything (SAM)**, as well as the model weights.
 See https://github.com/facebookresearch/segment-anything for more information.
 Put the model in a /model folder.
 Change the weights path name according to your installation.
-Note: SAM 2 has also been released in 2024 and might perform better and faster, particularly for video stream.
+For SAM2 installation, check https://github.com/facebookresearch/sam2

 ---

 ## 🚀 Run the Script

-Run the segmentation and visualization:
+Run the segmentation and visualization (SAM or SAM2 depending on your install):

 ```bash
 python SAM_segmentation.py